mariard02/galaxy-zoo/README.md

 This project provides a robust framework for galaxy morphological classification using deep learning techniques.
 Built with PyTorch, it offers a complete pipeline from data loading to model evaluation, with particular attention to reproducibility and flexibility.

+## Description of the data
+To train the network in the different galaxy classification tasks, we use data obtained from the GalaxyZoo project.
+In particular, we use RGB images in the PNG format.
+The central part of these will be cropped, and used for training.
+Each of these galaxies has 11 associated labels: numbers between 0 and 1 which correspond to the probability that the volunteers of the project answered yes to certain questions related to the shape and morphology of the galaxy.

+A key feature in the data is that these labels are hierarchical: the sequence of questions presented to users follows a conditional flow.
+For instance, the question *How rounded is it?* is only shown if the user previously indicated that the galaxy appears smooth.
+This introduces a hierarchical dependency between answers: the probabilities associated with the answers to a follow-up question must sum to the probability that the prerequisite condition was met.
+In the example above, the total probability assigned to the answers about roundness must equal the probability that the galaxy was classified as smooth.

 ## Tasks
 ### Task 1: Galaxy Type Classification
 Objective: Classify galaxies as: